 Many of my first-time clients on a weight loss journey want to know if lifting weights will help them shed pounds.

-As a personal trainer, I spend a lot of time instructing people in the gym, and their changes in body fat percentage and composition were a direct result of weight training.
+As a coach, I spend a lot of time instructing people in the gym, and their changes in body fat percentage and composition were a direct result of weight training.

 To explain the mechanism behind it, I sat with a physician friend and spent days researching this topic in great detail.